Nuclear Power in Argentina

 CNEA has a small conversion plant at Pilcaniyeu, near Bariloche, Rio Negro, with 60 t/yr capacity.

 Enrichment services are currently imported from the USA.
-Over 1983-89, INVAP operated a small (20,000 SWU/yr) diffusion enrichment plant for CNEA at Pilcaniyeu, in the Rio Negro province.
+Over 1983-89, INVAP operated a small (20,000 SWU/yr) diffusion enrichment plant for CNEA at Pilcaniyeu, 60 km east of Bariloche in the far west of Rio Negro province.
 This was unreliable and produced very little low-enriched uranium.
-In August 2006, CNEA said it that it wanted to recommission the enrichment plant, using its own Sigma advanced diffusion enrichment technology which is said to be competitive.
+In August 2006, CNEA said it that it wanted to recommission the enrichment plant, using its own Sigma advanced diffusion enrichment technology which was said to be competitive.
+It was proposed to restart enrichment on a pilot scale in 2007 and work up to 3 million SWU/yr in three years.
+In the event, laboratory-scale enrichment commenced in 2014 and the refurbished plant was officially opened in December 2015 with capacity undeclared.
 The main reason given was to keep Argentina within the circle of countries recognised as having the right to operate enrichment plants, and thereby support INVAP's commercial prospects internationally.
-It was proposed to restart enrichment on a pilot scale in 2007 and work up to 3 million SWU/yr in three years but, as of 2010, it appears that commissioning will not begin until late 2011.

 Production of fuel cladding is undertaken by CNEA subsidiaries.
 Fuel assemblies are supplied by Combustibles Nucleares Argentinos (CONUAR) SA, also a CNEA subsidiary, located at the Ezeiza Centre near Buenos Aires.
 The fuel fabrication plant has a capacity of 160 t/yr for Atucha-type fuel and Candu fuel bundles.